Everspace/Excellent-Homebrew-Approach/content/Artifacts/Weapon/Light/Myriad Forms/index.md

 <attunement></attunement>

-By attuning to Myriad Form, the exalt gains 3 charm dice towards crafting involving cooking.
+By attuning to Myriad Forms, the exalt gains 3 charm dice towards crafting involving cooking.
 The Myriad Form also counts as an approprate weapon for any style.

 ## An Artifact Improvised weapon?